 Record Store Day is a celebration of the independent record store and its cultural impact, from the shop clerk showcasing the best local releases to hardcore collectors digging for rarities to the vinyl newbie just starting their journey.

-When is Record Store Day Black Friday?
+When is Record Store Day?

 How does Record Store Day work?

-For the past 12 years, the limited nature of the event often created crowds and lines outside of local stores.
-In the midst of a global pandemic, however, RSD organizers and shop owners are going to great lengths to ensure social distancing and safe shopping.
-If you plan on visiting a store in-person, check-in with their website and social media channels to make sure you’re prepared for new rules related to COVID-19 (and, most likely, longer wait times).
-This could range from limited store capacity to scheduled crate-digging slots to online-only transactions.
+For the first 13 years, the limited nature of the event often created lines outside of local stores.
+In the midst of the pandemic, however, RSD organizers and shop owners are going to great lengths to ensure social distancing and safe shopping.
+If you plan on visiting a store in person, check their website and social media channels to make sure you’re prepared for COVID-19 rules.
+As always, wear a mask, keep your distance, and be considerate to your local store clerks and fellow shoppers.

-Where can I buy RSD Black Friday releases online?
+Where can I buy RSD releases online?

 How much are RSD releases?

-Where can I find more RSD fun?
+Where can I find record stores near me?

 Discogs run VinylHub, an online database of record stores around the world.
 Use VinylHub to find record stores near you and take a look at the list of record stores selling on Discogs.
 The interactive VinylHub map on Discogs makes it easy to locate nearby stores, see their Discogs inventory, and follow them on social media for updates.

 Check out Record Store Day for more information about the drops on June 12 and July 17 this year.
 Discogs is not affiliated with the RSD organization but we agree with their mission of bringing more people into record stores.